Joe Biden Reportedly Warned Against Police Reform Ahead Of Georgia Senate Runoffs

 Biden claimed that the Democratic Party is instead focusing on holding law enforcement accountable, providing them with funding to “do the right things” and be more effective at their jobs, and ensuring more psychiatrists and psychologists are on the line for 911 calls.

-The Democrat pushed the civil rights leaders consider how much they advocate for police reform in the lead-up to the runoffs on January 5, which he noted are crucial for his coalition’s consolidation of power.
+The Democrat pushed the civil rights leaders to consider how much they advocate for police reform in the lead-up to the runoffs on January 5, which he noted are crucial for his coalition’s consolidation of power.

 The push to defund the police has received criticism from various prominent Democrats, who blame the movement for the coalition’s loss of House and Senate seats.
 Former President Barack Obama joined in the criticism and suggested that the slogan cost votes.
 Others, like Alexandria Ocasio-Cortez, have suggested alternate reasons for the losses.